-Overhead is a general term that refers to any non-labour expenses incurred by a business.
-These costs can include utilities, rent, insurance, office supplies, and depreciation.
+Overhead is a term that refers to any non-labour expenses incurred by a business.
+These costs include utilities, rent, insurance, office supplies etc.

 In cost accounting, overhead is often divided into two categories: indirect labour and indirect expenses.